Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 **Note**: `AADAppRoleStatelessAuthenticationFilter` and `AADAuthenticationFilter` will be deprecated.
 [Click here](https://github.com/Azure/azure-sdk-for-java/issues/17860) to replace it.

-### Authenticate in webapp
+### Authenticate in web apps [Web apps]
-Please refer to [azure-spring-boot-sample-active-directory-webapp] for authenticate in backend.
+Please refer to [azure-spring-boot-sample-active-directory-webapp] for authenticate in web apps.

 ####  Configure application.yml:
 ```yaml